leobard/deploy-yourself/README.md

 ## Custom commands to run after pull
 After the initial pull, you can run commands on the server using `exec()`.
 Configure them as array in `post_pull_cmds`.

+## Panel area to view log messages
+Log files are listed in a new area "Deploy yourself" in the Kirby panel menu.

+The URL path is `/admin/deploy-yourself/index` .

+It is only visible for admin users.

 ## Support and development